shsagir/play-area-sync/docs/remote-ssh-execution.md

 ## Usage

+The main difference of the SSH remote exec to a "full SSH environment" is that you can only execute one command at once and that you specify the command to be executed with the SSH login command line.
 All you need to do is: prefix the command you want to execute remotely with the SSH login command.
 For example:

 ```
 $ ssh your-app@deploy.eu2.frbit.com php htdocs/script.php